Neat Hikes at Lake Powell, Utah

 main channel river-left at mile marker 83 (between Annies and

-northeast to an isolated 4461' high point with an excellent view and
+isolated 4461' high point with an excellent view and a 1959 USGS

-a 1959 USGS survey marker west of the summit.
-(Steep scrambling,
+survey marker west of the summit.
+(Steep scrambling, some exposure,

 090714: Scrambled up again, this time west to overlook the lake and